qcif-training/LinearRegressionR/_episodes/02-Correlation.md

 Two R functions for measuring and testing the significance of association are `cor` and `cor.test`, where the correlation coefficient to be computed can be specified as an argument to the function (either "pearson" (default), "spearman", "kendall"). `cor` simply computes the correlation coefficient, while `cor.test` also computes the statistical significance of the computed correlation coefficient.

-### Pearson's correlation coefficient
+### Pearson's Correlation Coefficient

 The Pearson's correlation coefficient (_r_) is defined as

 $$ r = \frac{\sum_i (x_i - \bar x)(y_i - \bar y)}{\sqrt{\sum_i (x_i - \bar x)^2(y_i - \bar y)^2}} $$

 and varies between -1 and 1, where 1 indicates a perfect positive linear relationship and -1 indicates a perfect negative linear relationship.
-Here, $$\bar{x}$$ is the mean of all values of x.
+Here, $$\bar{x}$$ is the mean of all values of $$x$$.

 A common interpretation of the value of _r_ is described in the table below